jaffrinajafni/Rating-and-Participation-Prediction-Web-App/README.md

 ![2021-02-08 (11)](https://user-images.githubusercontent.com/77633676/107240782-43670c00-6a65-11eb-9540-7dff67580691.png)

-After the suggested values have been used to obtain new accuracy, we can see that the hyperparameter tuning makes the accuracy increase.
+After the suggested values have been used to obtain new accuracy, we can see that the hyperparameter tuning makes the accuracy increase from 89.27% to 97.18%.
 Thus, the performance is increasing as well.

 ## Conclusion
 * All the model show increase in accuracy after tuning